IBM/storage-fusion/CAS/cas_cli_chatbot/chatbot/GETTING_STARTED.md

 1. The bearer token may have expired
 2. Restart the CLI to re-authenticate
 3. Check your OpenShift credentials are still valid

-## Next Steps

-Once you have the chatbot running:

-1. Use `vector stores list` to see available vector stores
-2. Use `vector stores select` to choose a vector store
-3. Use `vector search` to run your first query
-4. Explore other commands with `help`

 For detailed usage examples and workflows, see the package guide [README.md](README.md) and the project root guide [`../README.md`](../README.md).